Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 Maret 2025 23.34.46 UTC
+- WIB: Kamis, 27 Maret 2025 00.25.56 UTC
-- WITA: Kamis, 27 Maret 2025 00.34.46 UTC
+- WITA: Kamis, 27 Maret 2025 01.25.56 UTC
-- WIT: Kamis, 27 Maret 2025 01.34.46 UTC
+- WIT: Kamis, 27 Maret 2025 02.25.56 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: friendship
+Kategori: success